 - Open SSL.
 It is an open-source implementation of SSL.
 (Secure Socket Layer)

 - Tomcat.
 It’s a servlet that provides JAVA functionalities.

 - Mercury.
 It is a mail server for sending emails.

 - Webalizer.
 It is a web analytics software that provides details of usage and User logs.

 In this article, we are going to examine the step-by-step installation and configuration processes of the XAMPP software on Windows Server 2019.

-The first thing to do is to download XAMPP from the official Apache Friends website.
+The first thing to do is to download XAMPP from the official Apache Friends website or FileHorse website.
 Once the setup file is downloaded, execute it, and the installation wizard opens.
 In the welcome screen, click Next.

 You can choose the components you want to install on the Select Components screen.
 We are installing all components.
 Select them all and click Next.